7-Factors-to-Consider-When-Purchasing-A-Medical-Suction-Machine

 Investment in the right suction machine is an investment in patients’ lives.
-When choosing the right device for your needs, here are seven factors to consider.
+When choosing the right device for your needs, consider seven factors.

-Under the Emergency Medical Treatment and Labor Act, hospitals are required to provide care to anyone within a 250-yard radius of their campus.
+Under the Emergency Medical Treatment and Labor Act, hospitals must provide care to anyone within a 250-yard radius of their campus.
 That means offering prompt care to a choking or aspiration victim, even if they don’t make it into the emergency room.

 EMS providers must likewise be able to travel to patients, rather than risking patient safety and stability by transporting patients to the truck.
 Portable suction units enable you to travel to your patients, offering faster and safer stabilizing care.